SEB-Core/mongoose-recipes/README.md

 Now, head back to your `authRouter.js` file and you will hook everything up.

-At the top, import your controller.
+At the top, require your controller.

 ```js
 const authController = require('../controllers/authController.js')